Industrial Credit and Investment Corporation of India

 Mr. Sandeep Batra is an Executive Director on the Board of ICICI Bank since December 23, 2020.

-Mr. Batra has done Chartered Accountant and a Company Secretary.
+Mr. Batra is a Chartered Accountant and a Company Secretary.
 He has been with the ICICI Group since 2000.

 He is responsible for the Operations and Customer Service Group, Human Resource Management Group, Technology Group, Legal Group, Corporate Communications and Secretarial Group.